 Have you always wanted to teach but don’t have a degree?
 Are you enthusiastic about mathematics and science and want to share your enthusiasm with others?
-This secondary teacher training degree enables you to be fully qualified to teach in two years.
+This secondary teacher training degree enables you to be a fully qualified teacher in two years.

-This Initial Teacher Education degree, which is unique in Wales, is an integrated university and secondary school based programme, with a focus on development of subject knowledge and the practical skills required to become an effective and innovative teacher.
-With a shortage of secondary school teachers in Mathematics and Science, graduates can expect good job prospects and rapid career progression.
+This initial teacher education degree, which is unique in Wales, is an integrated university and secondary school based programme, with a focus on development of subject knowledge and the practical skills required to become an effective and innovative teacher.
+With a national shortage of secondary school teachers in mathematics and science, graduates can expect good job prospects and rapid career progression.
 Schools need enthusiastic teachers who have a subject specialism, but who can also teach in other disciplines.
-By offering training in two subjects, employment prospects are excellent.
+By training in two subjects, employment prospects are excellent.

-The Initial Professional Development programme is delivered in collaboration with outside speakers who are at the cutting edge of their field.
-In recent years student teachers have benefited from a two day Pupils Health and Well-being Conference.
-This is in partnership with Children in Wales, Drugaid, Caerphilly County Borough Council, The Children and Young People’s Assembly for Wales, Young People’s Drug and Alcohol Service (Newport), Gwent Health Care NHS Trust, Newport City Council, NSPCC, Stop It Now!
-And Show racism the Red Card.
+The Initial Professional Development module is delivered in collaboration with outside speakers who are at the cutting edge of their field.
+In recent years, student teachers have benefited from a two day pupil health and well-being conference.

 The school-based element involves block practices where you work with school mentors, and university tutors to develop your teaching skills.

 At university you will undertake degree level study in your specialist subjects and initial professional development to introduce you to a range of current educational issues.